Gfuen/AWSSecurityCert/awssecuritystudy.md

     - ..
 SMTP, SSH, Game Servers, financial apps (not http/s)
     - Health checks JUST check ICMP/TCP Handshake ...
 Not app aware
     - NLB's can have static IPs -  useful for whitelisting
-    - Forward TCP to instances .. unbroken encryption (exam)
+    - Forward TCP to instances .. unbroken encryption
-    - Used with private link to provide services to other VPCs (exam)
+    - Used with private link to provide services to other VPCs

 ## ELB SSL Offload and Session Stickiness